kiocode/xenon/xenon-docs/Tasks Organization.md

 - [x] Organize the methods inside `aimbot.cpp` using `#region` to group them, starting with public methods under `#region Public Methods`, followed by private methods under `#region Private Methods`.
 - [x] add health bar
 - [x] External cheat gui
+- [x] create a single centralized object accessible from any object that have access to any component
 - [x] add more universal data, maybe a player profile with health and name and distance from the localplayer
 - [x] get nearest maybe generalize the 3d thing
 - [x] Add Waypoints support